Guangdong–Hong Kong–Macao Greater Bay Area: Transportation

-GBA is rapidly evolving into the dynamic world-class city cluster connected with the modern transportation network featuring Huangpu Bridge, Guangzhou-Shenzhen-Hong Kong High-speed Railway, Hong Kong-Zhuhai-Macao Bridge (HZM Bridge), Nansha Bridge and Guangzhou-Shenzhen Intercity Railway.
+GBA is connected by a transportation network featuring Huangpu Bridge, Guangzhou-Shenzhen-Hong Kong High-speed Railway, Hong Kong-Zhuhai-Macao Bridge (HZM Bridge), Nansha Bridge and Guangzhou-Shenzhen Intercity Railway.

 There are also massive ongoing infrastructure projects underway.
 Among them – construction of Guangzhou-Zhanjiang High-speed Railway, Gangzhou-Shenzhen Highspeed Railway and Guangzhou-Shanwei-Shantou High-speed Railway.

 In 2024, the completion of several infrastructure projects in the GBA region is set to improve connectivity further.
 The Shenzhen-Zhongshan Bridge, a key transportation link, is expected to open, dramatically cutting travel time across the Pearl River Delta.

 Further step in GBA's infrastructure development is establishment of airport clusters.
 Five main airports – Hong Kong International Airport, Guangzhou Baiyun International Airport, Shenzhen Bao'an International Airport, Macau International Airport and Zhuhai Jinwan Airport—as well as a group of feeder airports, will constitute a cluster that will be developed in two phases.

 Phase one, due for completion in 2025, will establish a Greater Bay Area airport conglomerate, with greater interaction between the facilities.
 Phase 2 aims to lift all the airports to a world-class level by 2035 with "safe, green, smart, human and synergetic qualities".

 The Hong Kong section of the Guangzhou-Shenzhen-Hong Kong Express Rail Link (XRL) connects to the national high-speed rail network, significantly shortening the travelling time between Hong Kong and Shenzhen, Guangzhou and other cities in the Pearl River Delta (PRD) region, and reinforcing Hong Kong's position as a regional transportation hub. in the first six months of 2023, the Hong Kong section of the XRL recorded an average daily patronage of more than 40,000 passenger trips, with the highest number of passenger trips in a single day exceeding 90,000 passenger trips.

 Regarding infrastructure and connectivity, major rail and road projects—such as the Guangzhou-Shenzhen intercity railway, the Guangfo South Ring, and the Shenzhen-Zhongshan Corridor—are reshaping regional mobility, gradually forming a "1-hour living circle" that boosts efficiency in transport and logistics.
 Additionally, collaboration in communication, energy, and data centers is enhancing the overall operational synergy of the region.

+By 2025, intercity railways in the Greater Bay Area had expanded into a network exceeding 4,000 km, while cross-border integration measures included 198 shared public services, 267 regional standards, and 308 certifications.